Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Remove-AzADAppCredential.md

 # Remove-AzADAppCredential

 ## SYNOPSIS
-Remove key credentials or password credentials for an application.
+Removes key credentials or password credentials for an application.

 ## SYNTAX